Vahaz/skript/README.md

 Some features where specific for my server, but I let them in to showcases Skript features.

 # Archived
 This repo will by archived to store it.
-It will not receive any kind of updates.
+It will not receive any kind of updates (at least, do not expect them).

 ## Skripts
 | Name | Permission | Description |